-It’s best to let an Expert like one from Strand Brothers Service Experts in Austin work on repairing or replacing this part.
-Our technicians are NATE certified, which means they’re well-prepared to fix a furnace error like this one.
+It’s best to have an Expert like one from Strand Brothers Service Experts in Austin handle repairing or replacing this part.
+Our technicians are NATE certified, which means they’re well-equipped to fix a furnace error like the one you’re experiencing.

-We want you to be fully content with our furnace repair in Austin.
+We want you to be completely content with our furnace repair in Austin.
 That’s why we back all of our work with a one-year 100% Satisfaction Guarantee.*

 How a Low-Fire Pressure Switch Works

-Two-stage furnaces have multiple pressure switches to let the system to run at different speeds—and work more efficiently.
-These switches also ensure your furnace runs safely and vents extra gases from the heat exchanger.
+Two-stage furnaces have multiple pressure switches to allow the system to run at different speeds—and work more efficiently.
+These switches also ensure your furnace runs safely and vents excess gases from the heat exchanger.

-Your low pressure switch may not be operating properly if your furnace inducer motor starts up in high speed and high ignition, then weakens and changes into low-fire mode about 30 seconds afterward.
+Your low pressure switch may not be operating properly if your furnace inducer motor starts up in high speed and high ignition, then weakens and enters into low-fire mode about 30 seconds afterward.

 Your HVAC will demonstrate something’s amiss with a red flash from its indicator light, which it uses to exhibit error codes.
 It has this red light to flash code, like Morse code.